scc-digitalhub/platformdocs/docs/data/dremio.rst

 - v2 is still used internally, although it should be dismissed in the future
 - v3 is documented on the Dremio docs as the official REST API and is progressively replacing v2 also internally

-Here is a collection of all the **v3 endpoints** with the links to the corresponding Dremio docs pages, if any.
+Here is a collection of all the **v3 endpoints** with links to the corresponding Dremio docs pages, if any.
 Note that access to some APIs has been restricted to admin users in the fork, while regular users have been granted access to source management APIs.
 The required permission is marked in **bold** in the tables whenever it differs from the official documentation.